New products - Articles 33 - 37 and 39

 - A list of the intended uses (GAP table) in the zone and in the Member States where an application has been submitted.
 For zonal applications, the GAP table and the dRR should only cover the Northern Zone (not countries in the other zones)

-- Complete detailed compositions of the formulation and co-formulants (including full composition of mixtures).
+- Complete detailed composition of the formulation and co-formulants including details on impurities.
+Table of the detailed composition of co-formulants preferable to be submitted by supplier.

 - A draft label/instructions for use of the product.
 The requirements for a master label are described in the Guidance for evaluation of efficacy in the Northern Zone